jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 02.md

 We encountered Bishop Thassen Elvire in person.
 His presence is disarming, the aura around him mirrors both Mazarin’s and the affected worshippers.
 Elvire claimed the faithful have strayed from the Founder’s true word and he denounced the High Regent and Master of Spycraft as corrupted by power.
 He claimed the Oracle was compromised in the selection of our unit.
 His convictions appeared genuine.

-Softly after he departed, on quite malevolent terms I will add, the vagrant man he had treated with the "Water of Life" transformed, his head splitting and reforming into a mindflayer.
+Shortly after he departed, on quite malevolent terms I will add, the vagrant man he had treated with the "Water of Life" transformed, his head splitting and reforming into a mindflayer.

-This is not the work I was raised for, but it is the work I must rise to.
+Certainly not the work I was raised for, but it is the work I must rise to.

 ### New People
 - Marrion Virelle - Handler working within The Sanctiforge as the arm of The High Regent